The Perfect LUV Tape

 The Perfect LUV Tape is the fourth mixtape by the American rapper and singer Lil Uzi Vert.
-It was released on July 31, 2016, through Atlantic Records and Generation Now.
-It was primarily produced by Don Cannon and Maaly Raw and contains guest appearances from Playboi Carti, Offset, and Future.
-The Perfect LUV Tape is a trap mixtape that features "day-glo" and "springy trap" beats with auto-tuned, singsong vocals.
-It debuted at number 55 on the US Billboard 200 and was later certified Platinum by the Recording Industry Association of America (RIAA) on December 2024.
-It received a positive review from PopMatters as well as further approval from HotNewHipHop and Pitchfork.
+It was released on July 31, 2016, by Atlantic Records and Generation Now.
+Following the success of Uzi's second commercial mixtape, Lil Uzi Vert vs. the World, the mixtape continues the bright, melodic trap sound they (Note: Lil Uzi Vert identifies as gender-nonconforming and uses pronouns.) had developed on that project.
+It was primarily produced by Don Cannon and Maaly Raw and features guest appearances from Playboi Carti, Offset, and Future.
+The Perfect LUV Tape debuted at number 55 on the US Billboard 200, and was certified Platinum by the Recording Industry Association of America (RIAA) in December 2024.
+It received generally positive reviews from music critics, who praised Uzi's melodic vocals, energetic production, and versatility, although some considered the mixtape less cohesive than its predecessor.

 Background and release

+In December 2015, Lil Uzi Vert signed to Atlantic Records under DJ Drama's Generation Now imprint.
 Following the release of Lil Uzi Vert vs. the World in April 2016, Lil Uzi Vert continued to develop their sound, which had become associated with the melodic and emotionally expressive style emerging from Atlanta's rap scene.
 Their growing reputation as a distinctive voice in hip hop stemmed from collaborations with producers such as Metro Boomin, Southside, TM88, and 808 Mafia, whose trap-influenced production shaped much of their early music.
 During this period, Uzi's personal life and creative process were closely tied to their relationship with their then-partner, Brittany Byrd.
 Their relationship influenced Uzi's songwriting and public image, with Byrd often contributing creative input on visuals and styling.
 Uzi also described her as an important source of support during their early success.
+On June 25, 2016, Uzi released "Stole Your Luv" on SoundCloud, shortly after announcing their split from Byrd on Twitter.

-In July 2016, Uzi announced The Perfect LUV Tape and shared a short audio preview on Twitter.
-Later that month, the mixtape's cover art was revealed; it continued the anime-inspired and graphic-novel visual style present on his earlier releases.
-The Perfect LUV Tape was released on July 31, 2016, exclusively on SoundCloud.
+On July 12, 2016, Uzi announced The Perfect LUV Tape and shared a short audio preview on Twitter.
+On July 29, the mixtape's cover art was revealed.
+Designed by Farris Knudsen; it retained the animated visual aesthetic of Uzi's earlier releases.
+The Perfect LUV Tape was released by Atlantic and Generation Now on July 31, 2016.
+A music video for "Do What I Want" was released on April 27, 2017.
+Filmed in Honolulu, the music video was directed by Spike Jordan.